 As of January 1, 2011, a court order will be required for a surcharge to be assessed on a child support docket.
 A judge must find a payer has failed to pay support under a support order and that failure was willful before ordering the assessment of a surcharge.

-Any surcharge collected for support due the custodial parent will be paid to that parent.
+Any surcharge collected for support due to the custodial parent, will be paid to that parent.
 Any amounts due to the State of Michigan will incur a surcharge payable to the State of Michigan.

 Enforcement of Support

-The FOC is required to automatically begin enforcement action against a payer whose arrearage is in an amount equal to at least one month of support.
-This is to be done without waiting for a complaint or request for enforcement from the recipient.
+The FOC may begin enforcement action against a payer whose arrearage is in an amount equal to at least one month of support.

 The FOC has many options available to enforce delinquent support orders.
 These options include: